-One of the biggest challenges is the wind, especially on rooftops and balconies, where wind can knock plants right over, dry plants out, or can even chill them if the weather is cooler.
+One of the biggest challenges outdoors is the wind, especially on rooftops and balconies, where wind can knock plants right over, dry plants out, or can even chill them if the weather is cooler at night.
 Get acquainted with how windy your outdoor space gets before making any plant moves.
 If it’s super windy, you might only want to move larger, mature plants outside that will not blow over.

 Sun & Heat

-One of the other biggest challenges is the sun and heat on those warm summer days.
+One of the other biggest challenges outdoors is the sun and heat on those warm summer days.
 In cities, bricks and concrete absorb and radiate heat exceptionally well, and your plants could end up cooked like egg.
 The heat will also dry out your plants' potting mix much faster than when they are indoors!
-You will most likely be watering every single day, possibly even twice a day, especially in summer.
-If you miss even just one watering, the sun and heat will dry your plants out, quick.
-Check your outdoor houseplants daily!
-No exceptions.
+You might find yourself watering your houseplants every single day when they’re outside, possibly even twice a day, especially midsummer.

 Water & Rain

-When you bring your plants back indoors for fall, your plants will receive less light and therefore less food.
-That means unless you keep plants in an area that receives a ton of natural light, like in front of a window, or with a supplemental light, your plants will drop leaves when you bring them back indoors.
+When you bring your plants back indoors come fall, your plants will receive less light and therefore less food.
+That means unless you keep plants in an area that receives a ton of natural light, like in front of a window, or add supplemental lighting, your plants will drop leaves when you bring them back indoors.
 This shouldn’t deter you from bringing them outside for the summer however, because even plants kept inside can lose leaves when the days shorten.